darkFunction/darkFunction.github.io/cv/cv.md

 ### Technical {#technical}

-1. Objective-C
+1. Objective-C / Swift
 1. XCode, Storyboards & AutoLayout
 1. OCMock
 1. Scripting (Python, Bash, Lua)
 1. CLI tools, Vim, regex
 1. Git
 1. Cocoapods
 1. C.I.
-(TeamCity, Jenkins)
+(TeamCity, Jenkins, Slack)
 1. Java, J2ME
 1. C++, 2D game dev
-1. Web (HTML, CSS, Flask)
+1. Web (HTML, CSS, JS, Flask)
 1. Parse, Protocol Buffers

 -------

 ### Experience {#experience}

+Utelly Ltd.
+: *Senior iOS Developer*
+  __2015-Present__
+Joined at an early stage as the second of three iOS developers responsible for building the iPhone and iPad experience.
+As Utelly is a small startup, developers play a flexible role and as such I contributed to product design and direction, set up of build systems, documentation, team tools, and methods of rapidly prototyping new themes and features for deployment, alongside building the application and encouraging good code and workflow practices.
+Was also involved in some research into computer vision and GPU programming (CUDA) which I hugely enjoyed.

 Badoo Ltd.
 : *Senior iOS Developer*